Winter Foods for Your Body Type: Seasonal Eating Guide

 Key principles:

-- Never skip meals — Vata needs consistency
+- Never skip meals.
+Vata needs consistency

 - Include generous healthy fats to combat dryness

-- Favour sweet, sour, and salty tastes
+- Favour sweet, sour, salty tastes

 Pitta Types in Winter